HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/bayesian/blackjax.rst

 An advantage of using BlackJAX is that it can run entirely on GPU (as well as on CPU), so we will discuss the optimal settings to do so.

-We will then loot at the command to execute the runcard.
+We will then look at the command to execute the runcard.

 .. _blackjax_runcard: